ianstrang2/berkoTNF/docs/SPEC_in_out_functionality_plan.md

 "We're {n} short for {date}.
 Can you make it? ✅ IN | ❌ OUT"

 **Public Page Messages**
-Before window (simple mode):
+Before window (tiered mode):
+"Booking opens for Tier {tierLabel} at {time}."

+Before window (B+C simultaneous, player in B or C):
-"Booking opens for you at {time}.
-Priority players can book now."
+"Booking opens for Tier {tierLabel} at {time}.
+(Tiers B+C open together)"

 Too-early tap:
-"Booking opens for you at {time}.
-We'll show a big IN button here 👍" [Show disabled IN button with countdown: "Opens in 2h 15min"]
+"Too early — Tier {tierLabel} opens at {time}.
+The IN button will appear here 👍" [Show disabled IN button with countdown: "Opens in 2h 15min"]

 After open:
-"Spots remaining: {n}.
-Tap IN to lock your place."
+"{n} spots left — tap IN to secure yours."
 [Show prominent counter next to IN button]

 Full match:
-"Game is full — you'll be #4 if you join the waitlist (first to claim if a spot opens)."
+"Game is full.
+Join the waitlist as #{position} — first to claim gets in."
 [Show prominent "Join Waitlist" button with queue position]

 **Status Display**
-Public match status:
+Public match status (before open):
-"{booked}/{capacity} confirmed • {waitlistCount} on waitlist • Booking opens for you in {countdown}"
+"{booked}/{capacity} confirmed • {waitlistCount} waiting • Tier {tierLabel} opens in {countdown}"

+Public match status (before open, B+C simultaneous):
+"{booked}/{capacity} confirmed • {waitlistCount} waiting • Tiers B+C open in {countdown}"

+Public match status (after open):
+"{booked}/{capacity} confirmed • {waitlistCount} waiting"

 **Error Messages**
-Invalid/expired link: "Sorry, this link is invalid or has expired.
-Contact the team admin for help."
+Invalid/expired link: "This link isn't valid anymore.
+Please ask the organiser for a new one."

 **Ringer Access Control**
 Ringer blocked (self-book OFF):
-"This profile is set as a ringer.
-Ask the organiser to add you for this match."
+"Please ask the organiser to add you for this match."

 Ringer allowed (self-book ON, before open):
-"Booking opens for you at {time}.
-You're currently listed as a ringer."
+"Booking opens for your tier at {time}."

-Unknown number (block_unknown_players=true):
+Unknown number (global block_unknown_players=true):
-"This phone number isn't registered.
-Contact the admin to add you to the player list."
+"This number isn't registered.
+Please ask the organiser to add you."

-Unknown number (block_unknown_players=false):
+Unknown number (global block_unknown_players=false):
-"Please provide your name to complete booking:"
+"Enter your name to join the list:"
 [Show name input: max 14 characters, real-time validation]

 Name validation errors:
-"Name must be 14 characters or less" | "This name is already taken"
+"Use 14 characters or fewer" | "That name's already taken — try another"

 Shared phone blocked:
-"This phone number is already registered to another player.
-Each player needs their own phone number."
+"This number is already linked to another player — each player needs their own."

 Offer expired/capacity unavailable:
-"Sorry, this offer has expired or the spot is no longer available.
-Check the current waitlist status below."
+"This offer has expired — check the waitlist for your current place."

 **Admin UI Copy**
 Invite mode toggle: "All at once" | "Tiered"
-Simple tier labels: "Priority" | "Everyone"
+- "All at once" tooltip: "Everyone can book immediately."
+- "Tiered" tooltip: "Set timed booking windows by tier (A/B/C)."

-Advanced tier labels: "Tier A" | "Tier B" | "Casual" Reset button: "Reset to defaults"
+Tier labels: "Tier A" | "Tier B" | "Tier C"
-Manual actions: "Reissue offers now" | "Process dropout now" | "Send last-call now" Ringer controls: "Include ringers in invites" | "Allow ringer self-booking" | "Promote to regular" OUT options: "OUT" button with subtle "OUT (can sub late)" toggle underneath Link management: "Regenerate link" button with confirm dialog Unknown player control: "Block unknown players" toggle in advanced settings WhatsApp templates: Copy buttons for pre-filled messages (tier-open, last-call, waitlist offers)
+Tier C tooltip: "Tier C is the default for all players (casual tier).
+Admins can upgrade to A or B."

+Reset button: "Use default timings"
+- Tooltip: "Restore global default offsets for tier windows."

+Manual actions: "Send new waitlist offers" | "Release spot now" | "Send last-call"
+- "Release spot now" tooltip: "Skip grace period and free this spot immediately"

+OUT options: "OUT" button with subtle "Might be available later" toggle underneath
+- Toggle tooltip: "Player is OUT, but open to being called back if needed."
+Quick-share messages (WhatsApp): Copy buttons for pre-filled messages
+- Tooltip: "Copy pre-filled messages to share manually if needed."

+RSVP Activity: Real-time event feed
+- Tooltip: "Shows all RSVP changes, offers, and admin actions in real time."

 19) Open Questions (non-blocking)